- Cyber incident signs

 Celebrity Twitter accounts, technology leaders, and politicians were compromised, leading to unintended and inappropriate usage of their accounts.

-Bad actors can create fake websites to steal personal sensitive information or lure people into clicking or downloading malicious files, while harvesting their personal identifiable information (PII) or financial data without permission.
+Bad actors can create fake websites to steal sensitive personal information or lure people into clicking or downloading malicious files, while harvesting their personal identifiable information (PII) or financial data without permission.

 Related resources

-Signs of a cyber incident: How to know if you have been hacked or phished
+How to know if you have been hacked or phished

 Action plan for the critical first hours